meredithspalmer/NatGeo-AI/MegaDetector.md

 To learn more about situations under which image recognition works and where it can fail, you can check out ["Automated Image Recognition for Wildlife Camera Traps: Making it Work for You"](https://prism.ucalgary.ca/bitstream/handle/1880/112416/2020-08-Greenberg-ImageRecognitionCameraTraps.pdf?sequence=6) from Timelapse creator Saul Greenberg.

-## What MegaDetector does
+## What we will do today

+### Image classification pipeline

-MegaDetector produces a JSON recognition file that contains information on which images MegaDetector predicts contain objects of interest (animals, people, vehicles), where those objects are in the image, and the confidence that the algorithm has in its classification.
+When you run MegaDetector, the program produces a JSON recognition file that contains information on which images MegaDetector predicts contain objects of interest (animals, people, vehicles), where those objects are in the image, and the confidence that the algorithm has in its classification.

 ***Sidebar: What is a JSON file?*** JSON stands for "JavaScript Object Notation" and is a text-based file format that stores simple data structures and objects.
 These files are Jlightweight, text-based, human-readable, can be edited using a text editor.